frederic-perez/AmE-dictionary/data/dictionary.md

 __I see what you did there__ _idiom_ An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
 __I.O.U.__ _Um, this is just a dirty sneaker and an I.O.U._
 __I'll be hanged if I do (something)__ _idiom_ I am determined not to do something.
+__I'm with you__ _idiom_ I agree with you. _A: "Ugh, why did we have to get up so darn early?"
+B: "Hey, I'm with you—I'd rather sleep in.
+This early wake-up call was all Mom's idea."_
 __i18n__ _n_ Abbreviation of internationalization (a representation of internationalization as i followed by 18 more letters, followed by n).
 __Ibuprofen__
 __ice cream cone__